Driving In The Mountains For The First Time? 11 Tips To Stay Safe In The Slopes

 moose crossing the road

 Wildlife is a bit different when you are driving through the mountains than it is while driving through the city.
-Moose, dear, or elk are all possible animals you could come across that could cause severe damage to you and those around you.
+Moose, deer, or elk are all possible animals you could come across that could cause severe damage to you and those around you.

 Unfortunately, there is no way to avoid a dear crossing the road, but there are ways you can be more cautious.